-Individuals who have pursued a career change to teaching mid-career typically enter the profession with different expertise, expectations and experience.
-Despite their existing expertise and experience, this is the first time that they are employed as teachers and need to meet the same induction stages as other early career teachers.
+Individuals who have pursued a mid-career change to teaching typically enter the profession with different expertise, expectations and experience.
+Despite existing expertise and experiences, this is the first time that they are employed as teachers and need to meet the same induction stages as other early career teachers.

 Teachers entering the profession mid-career may need to adjust the expectations of their professional identity.
-These teachers may also deal with the added complexity of juggling additional responsibilities such as caring for ageing parents and family responsibilities.
+These teachers may also deal with the complexity of juggling additional responsibilities such as caring for ageing parents and family responsibilities.